Ashleshk/Web-Design-For-Everybody/Course-3 Interactivity with javascript/README.md

  Learn to Design and Create Websites Build a responsive and accessible web portfolio using HTML5, CSS3, and JavaScrip

-## Introduction to CSS3
+## Interactivity with JavaScript
 ### About this Course
-The web today is almost unrecognizable from the early days of white pages with lists of blue links.
-Now, sites are designed with complex layouts, unique fonts, and customized color schemes.
-This course will show you the basics of Cascading Style Sheets (CSS3).
-The emphasis will be on learning how to write CSS rules, how to test code, and how to establish good programming habits.

-When done correctly, the styling of a webpage can take enhance your page.
-When done incorrectly the result can be worse than no styling at all.
-To ensure that your sites do not put up  barriers for people with cognitive and/or physical disabilities, you will learn how to evaluate pages using the standardized POUR accessibility guidelines.
-Upon completion of the course, learners will be able to sketch a design for a given HTML page.
-Using that design they will use CSS to implement the design by adding fonts, colors, and  layouts.
+If you want to take your website to the next level, the ability to incorporate interactivity is a must.
+But adding some of these types of capabilities requires a stronger programming language than HTML5 or CSS3, and JavaScript can provide just what you need.
+With just a basic understanding of the language, you can create a page that will react to common events such as page loads, mouse clicks & movements, and even keyboard input.

+This course will introduce you to the basics of the JavaScript language.
+We will cover concepts such as variables, looping, functions, and even a little bit about debugging tools.
+You will understand how the Document Object Model (DOM) is used by JavaScript to identify and modify specific parts of your page.
+After the course, learners will be able to react to DOM Events and dynamically alter the contents and style of their page.
+The class will culminate in a  final project - the creation of an interactive HTML5 form that accepts and verifies input.

+Taught by:  Colleen van Lent, Ph.D., Lecturer
+School of Information

 ## Provided By
 ![University of Michigan logo](https://github.com/Ashleshk/Web-Design-For-Everybody/blob/master/michiganlogo.jpg)